- Computers & Software»

 - Faulty AC adapter

-More often than not, it is the excessive heat in the microprocessor which will make the laptop shut down and fail to restart until it is cool again.
+More often than not, blame goes to excessive heat in the microprocessor.
+The computer may fail to restart until it is cool again.
 Because the microprocessor is in charge of all business in the computer, it must operate within acceptable temperature, lest it fails in its duties.

 Processor heat may be as a result of: